mike632t/x11-calc/README.md

 - `Teenix` for convincing me that it was possible in the first place.

-- `Teenix`  and `Panamatik` for their excellent simulators from which I was able  to  figure out most of what should happen when  each  instruction  is executed.
+- `Teenix`  and `Panamatik` for their excellent emulators from which I  was able to figure out most of what should happen when each  instruction  is is executed.

 - `Agarza` for providing the details of the voyager displays.

-- `Macmpi` for completely rewriting the makefiles and all while maintaining backward compatibility with Tru64 UNIX!
+- `Macmpi` for completely rewriting the make files and maintaining backward compatibility with Tru64 UNIX while doing so!

-- `Macmpi` for packaging the simulator for Flatpak and setting up the build so new releases are built automatically.
+- `Macmpi` for packaging the emulators for Flatpak and setting up the build so new releases are built automatically.

-- `Macmpi` for packaging and testing the simulators on Alpine Linux.
+- `Macmpi` for packaging and testing the emulators on Alpine Linux.

 - `Agarza` and `Martin HEPPERLE` for helping to translate the help text.